ranbenayoun/course_planning/README.md

 ## Contact
 For questions or further development, contact the original author or open an issue if hosted on a repository.

+## Acknowledgments
+The technion-sap-info-fecher was created by Michael Maltsev (from Cheesfork fame) and can be found at https://github.com/michael-maltsev/technion-sap-info-fetcher
+The project was inspired by Lior Romano